PageRank Optimization by Edge Selection: Conclusions

 \section{Conclusions}

-The task of ordering the nodes of a directed graph according to their ``importance'' arises in many applications.
-A promising and popular way to define such an ordering is to use the PageRank method \cite{Brin1998}.
-The problem of optimizing the PageRank of a given node by changing some of the edges caused a lot of recent interest \cite{Avrachenkov2004,DeKerchove2008,Ishii2009}.
-The paper considered a general problem of finding the extremal values of the PageRank a given node can have in the case we are allowed to control (activate or deactivate) some of the edges, which we referred to as ``fragile links''.
+The task of ordering the nodes of a directed graph according to their {\em importance} arises in many applications from the problem of ranking the results of web-searches to bibliometrics and ecosystems.
+A promising and popular way to define such an ordering is to use the {\em PageRank} method \cite{Brin1998} and associate the importance of a node with the weight of the node with respect to the stationary distribution of a uniform random walk.
+The problem of optimizing the PageRank of a given node by changing some of the edges caused a lot of recent interest \cite{Olsen2009,Avrachenkov2006,DeKerchove2008,Ishii2009,fercoq:ergodic}.
+We considered the general problem of finding the extremal values of the PageRank a given node can have in the case we are allowed to control (activate or deactivate) some of the edges from a given {\em arbitrary} subset of edges, which we referred to as {\em fragile links}.

-Our main contribution was that we proved that this general problem could be solved optimally in polynomial time under the Turing model of computation, even if the damping constant and the personalization vector were part of the input.
-The proof is based on reformulating the problem as a stochastic shortest path (SSP) problem (a special Markov decision process) and it results in a linear programming formulation that can be solved by standard techniques, e.g., interior point methods.
+Our main contribution is that we proved that this general problem can be solved optimally in {\em polynomial time} under the Turing model of computation, even if the {\em damping constant} and the {\em personalization vector} are part of the input and independently of the way the {\em dangling nodes} are handled.
+The proof is based on reformulating the problem as a {\em stochastic shortest path} problem (a special Markov decision process) and it results in a linear programming formulation that can then be solved by standard techniques.

+This solution is weakly polynomial in general, however, if the damping constant and the personalization vector can be represented with bits polynomial in the number of nodes, it becomes strongly polynomial.

-Note that we do not need to assume that the graph is simple, namely, it can have multiple edges (and self-loops).
-Hence, our result can be generalized to PageRank optimization on weighted graphs, in case the weights are positive integers or rationals.
+We do not need to assume that the graph is simple, namely, it can have multiple edges (and self-loops).
+This allows the generalization of our results to {\em weighted graphs}, in case the weights are positive integers or rationals.

-Based on the observation that in some of the states of the reformulated SSP problem there is only one available action, we showed that the number of states (and therefore the needed computation to solve the problem) could be further reduced.
+Based on the observation that in some of the states of the reformulated SSP problem there is only one available action (thus, we do not have a real choice in them), we showed that the number of states (and therefore the needed computation to solve the problem) could be further reduced.